Patrick Wisdom Player Props: Cubs vs. Cardinals

 Patrick Wisdom At The Plate

-- Wisdom leads Chicago in total hits (25) this season while batting .229 with 16 extra-base hits.
+- Wisdom leads Chicago with 26 hits, batting .236 this season with 16 extra-base hits.

-- Among the qualifying hitters in MLB, he ranks 133rd in batting average, 116th in on-base percentage, and sixth in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 123rd, his on-base percentage ranks 82nd, and he is fourth in the league in slugging.

-- Wisdom has had at least one RBI in 35.5% of his games this year (11 of 31), with more than one RBI six times (19.4%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Wisdom has had an RBI in 11 games this year (34.4%), including six multi-RBI outings (18.8%).
+He has also driven in three or more of his team's runs in three contests.

+- In 56.3% of his games this year, he has scored at least once.
+And he's had five games with multiple runs (15.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.